 How To Change Or Revoke Your Will

 To change your will, you can make what is called a “codicil.”
-A codicil is a supplement or amendment to your will in which you add to, take from, or alter what the original will says.
+A codicil is an addition or change to your will in which you add to, take from, or alter what the original will says.

 You can also decide that you want to terminate your will entirely.
 This is called “revoking” your will.
 There are three main ways to revoke a will: